-- Small Businesses wishing to be considered for business in the future can apply with the Procurement Department now.
-Your information will be added to a master database of potential Berkeley Lab suppliers and reviewed by our sourcing staff.
+- Suppliers wishing to be considered for business in the future can register with the Procurement Department now.
+Your information will be added to our Berkeley Lab Supplier Directory for review by our sourcing staff.

 How to do Business with Berkeley Lab

-Download Procurement’s How to do Business Guide for more information about:
+Download Procurement’s Doing Business with Lawrence Berkeley National Laboratory for more information about:

 - The responsibilities for procurement within the Laboratory